Ayantaker/SpyderC2/README.md

 ## Initial Goal
 - Have a python based stager which when executed on windows will give out the current directory information.
 - Have a python based http listener, which will print the information

+## Current Condition
+- Running the program will make a stager exe, start a server.
+The file names in the directory where the stager.exe is run will be passed to the C2 server.